alexch/codelikethis/public/lessons/learn_to_code_with_javascript/logic.md

 `==` means "does X equal Y, or if not, can Y be *converted* into something that equals X?"

-Since the rules for type conversion are confusing, most JavaScript experts recommend the following:
+Since the rules for type conversion are confusing, most JavaScript experts recommend:

 > always use `===`, never use `==`